 For all the tranquility such mass plantings bestowed, this monocultural practice was one of the culprits in the downfall of American elm trees.
 The deadly fungus, it turns out, can spread underground from the roots of one victim to the roots of another nearby.
 This is what happened when the roots of adjacent American elm trees "grafted" together, essentially linking the lives of what had been two distinct entities.

 The demise of one thus became the demise of the other.
 The monoculture and its consequent root grafting meant that infected sap could pass from one American elm tree to another in a chain reaction that would decimate a whole row along a street.

 The planting of American elm trees en masse was not the sole culprit, though.
 The microscopic spores of the fungus are also transmitted from diseased victims to healthy specimens by two kinds of beetle that tunnel under the bark.
 One is a European bark beetle (Scolytus multistriatus), an import that preceded Dutch elm disease itself.
 The other beetle is a native bark beetle, Hylurgopinus rufipes.
 Photos of both of these carriers of Dutch elm disease can be found at the Utah State extension site, as well as additional information about Dutch elm disease.

 Named U. americana "Valley Forge" and U. americana "New Harmony," Townsend's clones are now on the market.
-And the plant cloning work of tree geneticists continues, in hopes of developing new American elms that will be even more resistant to Dutch elm disease.
+The plant cloning work of tree geneticists continues in hopes of developing new American elms that will be even more resistant to Dutch elm disease.

 For now, if you are not able to purchase one of these plant clones of American elms, or if you are trying to save a long-established tree, follow these guidelines: